shaunadam/pytrade/v5/PROJECT_STATUS.md

 - Designed a new structure for the dashboard with tabs for different functionalities
 - Planned implementation of config-driven development for backtesting and screening
 - Refactored the Dash app to use the new tabbed structure
+- Add a Utility tab for overriding the start date / end date and a button to manually tigger downloading stock data.

 ## Next Steps

-- [ ] Add a Utility tab for overriding the start date / end date and a button to manually tigger downloading stock data.
-Implement a progress bar or scrolling log so the user can see progress
 - [ ] Implement config-driven development for screening criteria, and backtesting strategies
 - [ ] Create separate components for each major feature (e.g., StockChart, IndicatorPanel, Screener)
 - [ ] Implement lazy loading for tab content using callbacks